 Stephen’s dry aged goose for the Great British Menu

 Goose was what Stephen dry aged for his appearance on the popular Great British Menu TV show.
 “Goose meat ages amazingly in the cabinets – we mature it for 28 days.
 It absorbs all the flavour from the fat and is incredibly tender.
-After Niall Keating won the Great British Menu banquet with our goose, we’ve had a lot of interest from customers about it, so we’ve certainly been making use of our increased capacity.”
+Since Niall Keating used our goose in the Great British Menu, we’ve had a lot of interest from customers about it, so we’ve certainly been making use of our increased capacity.”

 Keeping both temperature and humidity consistent is vital to the process.
 “Williams’ cabinets are excellent at that,” says Stephen.
 “We’ve aged meat up to nine months and the weight loss isn’t noticeably different from four months.
 We could probably go longer, but we keep having to sell it!”